Careers & Work Experience

 Please click on the following link further information about the Gatsby benchmarks:

-We are excited to announce that we achieved the Investors In careers Award in July 2017 - the highest accolade that Schools, Academies and 6th Forms can seek to evidence their outstanding careers provision.
-We showcased all the careers support we provide from Year 7 to 13, highlighting the partnerships we have with businesses and universities, ensuring our students make well informed plans and decisions about their futures.
+We are excited to announce that we will be working towards the Investors in Careers Award, which is the highest accolade that Schools, Academies and 6th Forms can seek to evidence their outstanding careers provision.
+It will involve showcasing all the careers support we provide from Year 7 to 13 and highlighting the partnerships we have with businesses and universities, to ensure our students make well informed plans and decisions about their futures.

 Below is a list of websites which provide further advice: